endreymarcell/namingthings/src/pages/blog/eslint-prettier.md

 ## Formatting

 And on the topic of not having to argue and not having to think: automated code formatters are a godsend.
-I am a person who can be picky about the specifics of code formatting, but ever since I've gotten used to having my code automatically formatted for me whenever I hit Save, I don't think I can ever go back.
+I am a person who can be picky about the specifics of code formatting, but ever since I've gotten used to having my code automatically formatted for me whenever I save it, I don't think I can ever go back.
-There's nothing more menial than having to indent or dedent lines of code, and no minute wasted as badly as the one you spent pondering if you should wrap this statement in two lines or leave it on one.
+There's nothing more menial than having to indent or unindent lines of code, and no time is wasted as badly as the time you spent pondering if you should wrap this statement onto a new line or leave it on the current one.
 I never ever want to have to care about things like this again.
 (As a funny aside, I stopped having an opinion on writing or omitting statement-closing semicolons in JavaScript.
 Frankly, _I don't even know_ if the codebases I'm working on use or omit semicolons.